abdalgader-a-zz/A-Comparative-Study-of-Graph-Representations-for-Few-Shot-Link-Prediction/README.md

 # Enviroment

 The requierd packages for the enviroment can be founded here [requirements.txt](Meta-Graph/requirements.txt).
-The main packages should be as follows
+The main packages are:
 * torch==1.4.0
 * torch-scatter==latest
 * torch-sparse==latest